anthonyamis/Manage-Windows-Apps/README.md

-Checking Performance Monitor and other Software Bundled with Windows for Monitoring.
+Checking Performance Monitor and other Software Bundled with Windows for Managing.